simonetravaglini1/simonetravaglini1.github.io/README.md

 # DATA ANALYTICS STUDENT

-My name is Simone Travaglini, I am 25 years old and I am completing the second year of the master's degree course in Data Analytics for politics, society and complex organizations at the University of Milan.
-My academic journey began in the 2018/2019 academic year when I enrolled in the Faculty of Political Science.
-During this period I developed skills in social research.
+My name is Simone Travaglini, I am 25 years old and I am finishing the second year of the Master's degree course in Data Analytics for Politics, Society and Complex Organisations at the University of Milan.
+My academic journey started in the 2018/2019 academic year when I enrolled in the Faculty of Political Science.
+During this period I developed skills in statistics, economics and social research.

-My growing interest in statistics and research subjects led me to enroll in a master's degree course in Data Analytics.
-This choice allowed me to deepen my knowledge in the field, improving the analytical skills necessary to face complex challenges in political, social and organizational contexts.
+My growing interest in statistics and research topics led me to enrol in the Master's degree course in Data Analytics.
+This choice allowed me to deepen my knowledge in the field, improving the analytical skills needed to tackle complex challenges in political, social and organisational contexts.

-Beyond the academic field, I constantly seek to develop specific skills that aim to shape my professional future.
+Beyond the academic field, I am constantly seeking to develop specific skills that aim to shape my professional future.
 I am currently focusing my education in the field of data science.
-I took advanced courses that improved my programming skills in R and Python, becoming familiar with techniques such as data scraping, machine learning models, big data, and data analytics.
-My aspiration is to apply the skills acquired during my studies to tackle complex real-world challenges, significantly contributing to problem solving through data analysis.
+I have taken advanced courses that have improved my programming skills in R and Python, becoming familiar with techniques such as data scraping, machine learning models, big data and data analysis.
+My aspiration is to apply and deepen the skills acquired during my studies to tackle complex real-world challenges, contributing to problem solving through data analysis.

 ##  1.Education
 ### 2022/Present: University of Milan: Master degree in Data analytics for politics society and complex organisations.